KDUN: Back to KDUN

-The station was granted a new construction permit in August 2000, this time to increase the daytime signal to 50,000 watts and the nighttime signal to 630 watts.
+The station was granted a new construction permit in August 2000, this time to increase the daytime signal to 50,000 watts.
 KLLU began broadcasting at the higher power in March 2001 and the station received its license to cover the changes on June 18, 2001.
 The station was reassigned its heritage KDUN call letters by the Federal Communications Commission on September 25, 2002.

 In January 2006, Pamplin Broadcasting-Oregon, Inc., CEO Robert Boisseau Pamplin Jr. reached an agreement to sell this station to Bill Schweitzer, doing business as WKS Broadcasting, Inc., for a cash price of $220,000.
 The deal was approved by the FCC on June 5, 2006, and the transaction was consummated on August 29, 2006.
 At the time of the sale, KDUN was broadcasting a country music format.

-KDUN went temporarily silent on November 27, 2007, when the station's owners were unable to pay their electricity bill due to "financial problems with its operations".
+KDUN went temporarily silent on November 27, 2007.
 According to their April 2008 filing with the FCC, new owners for KDUN were being sought.

 In May 2008, WKS Broadcasting, Inc., reached an agreement to sell the station to Sand & Sea Broadcasting, LLC.
 The deal was approved by the FCC on June 23, 2008, and the transaction was consummated on August 6, 2008.
 On September 1, 2013, KDUN was sold to Post Rock Communications, LLC.

 Acquisition by Delilah

 On May 3, 2021, Big Shoes Productions, a company owned by station alumnus and nationally-syndicated personality Delilah Rene, acquired KDUN from Post Rock Communications.
-The purchase, at a price of $60,000, was consummated on June 23, 2021.
+The purchase was consummated on June 23, 2021.
 KDUN announced that it would return to air on September 6, 2021, with an oldies format and focusing on local news and information.
 A Reedsport native, Rene had originally worked at KDUN in the 1970s as her first job in radio, and saw the purchase as an opportunity to "give back to the community where I grew up".
-New studios were built in her former fifth grade classroom at what is now the "Oregon Coast School of Arts" in Gardner, Oregon.
+New studios were built in her former fifth grade classroom at what is now the "Oregon Coast School of Arts" in Gardiner, Oregon.